cosmo0920/cosmo0920/README.md

 I'm currently interested in logging, containers, and modern browsers in the area of software.

-  * I'm currently working with logging ecosystem which creates Fluentd, and also kubernetes.
+  * I'm currently working with logging ecosystem which creates Fluentd and also kubernetes, and modern browsers on non x86 environments such as aarch64 architecture platform.
   * Also interested in Windows and macOS ecosystem.

 <!--